-Phil admits that his mom was his biggest inspiration with creativity, she was an artist who painted with oils and watercolors, did ceramics and rug hooking.
+Phil admits that his mom was his biggest inspiration for creativity, she was an artist who painted with oils and watercolors, and did ceramics and rug hooking.
 When Phil was in high school he took some art lessons from a family friend, Susan Carmichael, whose family owned the Silver Springs Nature Theme Park where he and his friends spent time.
 As an accomplished local artist who had attended the Chicago Institute of Art, Susan offered Phil basic painting techniques.
 While Phil enjoyed creating art as a hobby he never considered becoming an artist, instead, he would stumble into that role much later in life.

 Phil started college at Florida State but later transferred to The University of Florida in Gainesville to be closer to home.
 On the weekend commuted to Ocala to work at a Jordan’s, a small shoe store that sat on the historic downtown Ocala square.
 He graduated with a degree in Business Administration with an Industrial Management major before joining the Navy.

 After being commissioned as a Navy officer Phil married his high school sweetheart Dot.
-He met Dot at the age of 9 when she moved in down the street from his grandmothers.
+He met Dot at the age of 9 when she moved in down the street from his grandmother.
 They have been married for 65 years.

 Dot and Phil moved several times with the Navy before leaving the military and accepting a job with Genesco for a training program related to his former shoe store experience.
 The position was in Nashville, Tennessee where the couple settled in with their daughter, Terrie, two months later they had their son, Rob.
 A few years later they welcomed their daughters Deb and Stephanie and today they have eight grandkids.

-In 1977 Phil was reintroduced to painting after creating some art for his kids as Christmas presents.
+In 1977 Phil was reintroduced to watercolor painting after creating some art for his kids as Christmas presents.
 That encouragement pushed him a year later to paint the Market Street buildings on 2nd Avenue in downtown Nashville.
 After seeing a painting on the wall at the work of a little Italian village with no sky or land, for the first time he applied the same concept to this piece.
-That first painting with his newly adapted style would change his future paintings and his career.
+That first painting with his newly adapted style would change his future watercolor paintings and his career.
 When he went to a local frame shop to have his painting framed a chance meeting with local, Charles Wallace, would also change the fate of Phil’s career as a painter.